-NOTE: If you’re working on an early Z (with a 4-bolt steering column bracket), we’ve made some updates and improvements to the kit since our early units.
+NOTE: We’ve made some updates and improvements to the kit since our early units.
 So, follow along with the steps here: Early Z column modifications When you’re done, you can return here and pick up at Step 9!

-9) Place the new column in the car, and feed the fork on the end through the firewall – Again, that helper will come in handy, especially if you don’t want to lay on the floor!
+9) Place the new column in the car, and feed the end through the firewall – Again, that helper will come in handy, especially if you don’t want to lay on the floor!

 10) Take the bolts you removed in Step 5 and replace them loosely, so the column will hang under the dash.
 Do the same with the firewall bolts we removed in Step 6.
 We’ll tighten all of these later – For now, we just want them back in their original location so we can work on other things.